Mikhail Teplinsky: Biography

 Mikhail Teplinsky was born in Mospyne, in what was then the Ukrainian Soviet Socialist Republic, in the Soviet Union, on 9 January 1969.
 In 1987 he entered and in 1991 graduated from the Ryazan Higher Airborne Command School.
 He served in the 106th Guards Airborne Division stationed in Tula.
 He commanded an airborne reconnaissance platoon and a reconnaissance company of the 137th Guards Airborne Regiment.
-From 1992 to 1993, he took part in the Russian operations in Transnistria.
+From 1992 to 1993, he took part in the Transnistria War.
 From December 1994 to March 1995 he participated in the First Chechen War.
 He distinguished himself in battles while crossing the Sunzha River.
 During the period of hostilities, senior lieutenant Teplinsky had about 30 destroyed militants on his personal combat account.
 For courage and heroism shown during the performance of a special task, by decree of the President of Russia of 1 March 1995, Senior Lieutenant Teplinsky was awarded the title of Hero of the Russian Federation.
 While still in Chechnya, he received a promotion in rank and position: he became the captain and head of intelligence of the parachute regiment.

 In 1999, Teplinsky graduated from the Combined Arms Academy of the Armed Forces of Russia.
 He took command of a paratrooper battalion that year, and went on to fight in the Second Chechen War.
 Transferred to the 76th Guards Airborne Division in Pskov, he was chief of staff and commander of the 234th Guards Airborne Regiment of the Black Sea.
 He became a Guard Colonel in 2002.
 In October 2002, he was appointed deputy commander of the 76th Guards Airborne Division, and since 2003 he was its chief of staff.